VadorStroke/school-prods/README.md

 - CSC1015F focused more on introducing me to prgramming and solving problems.
 - CSC1016S focused more on familiarizing me with OOP principles.
 - A noteworthy asssingment is definitely Assignment 8 for CSC1016S where we built an interface using GUI.

+# Future Plans
+- I plan on including the first semester projects which focused more on data structures and databases.